- How do I know who holds the copyright in a work?

 15. What are the rules for placing text, images, or video on a Rutgers website?

 Departments wishing to include copyrighted text, images, or video on a Rutgers website need to ensure that they have the rights from copyright holders to make the works publicly available or that the use has reasonably been determined to be a fair use under U.S. copyright law.
 In addition, if any images or video contains live persons, the department should obtain releases for use of the images and voices.

 Please be aware that scholarly articles and resources from Rutgers University Libraries databases are governed by licenses that generally restrict uses to Rutgers faculty, staff, and students and do not permit re-use on public websites.
 You may not take licensed material from RUL databases and re-post to a website.

 16. What are the rules for placing videos on YouTube?

 YouTube has a policy for placing material on the site with which users must comply, offered in its Terms.
 Rutgers University has a YouTube channel and the same rules apply.

 17. What are the rules for placing materials on social media sites?

 Social media site have developed policies for placing material on their sites, available by referring to “Terms” or “Terms and Conditions” on those sites.
-For example, Facebook has a Statement of Rights and Responsibilities.
+For example, Facebook has a Terms of Service.
 Generally rules are that any material posted must be created by the user or posted with the permission of the copyright holder and no material may be posted that infringes someone else's rights or otherwise violates the law.